GenericMappingTools/gmt/doc/rst/source/begin.rst

 Description
 -----------

-The **begin** module instructs GMT to begin a new modern session.
+The **begin** module instructs GMT to begin a new modern mode session.
 If your script only makes a single plot then this is the most opportune time to specify the name and format(s) of your plot.
 However, if you want to create multiple illustrations within this session, you will instead use :doc:`figure` to name the figure(s) you wish to make.
 The session